AlbertoParravicini/segretini-matplottini/README.md

 [] add util for color palette
 [] add image with plot grid inside readme
-[] add list of examples to readme, add images for the pretties ones [] tests
+[] add list of examples to readme, add images for the pretties ones [] compute_speedup should not mention speedup, and clean API.
+Maybe ranz correct_speedup, and add test [] tests
     [] unit tests
     [] e2e tests for examples, check if they don't crash